April 19, 2017 00:00 - April 22, 2017 00:00

 This course covers a broad range of topics relevant to those starting out in agricultural development in a tropical environment.
 The purpose of this class is to expose you to several different ideas and concepts.
 Although a significant amount of time will be spent looking at examples on the ECHO Farm, given the breadth of topics covered, extensive hands-on farm work should not be an expectation of taking this course.

 August 14, 2017 00:00 - August 18, 2017 00:00

 Presented By: ECHO

-As an agricultural change agent, where do you start?
+As a development worker or missionary, where do you start?
 How might you ensure that development efforts will be relevant, realistic, and community-owned?
 This five-day course will cover the basics of effective community development.
-Using proven participatory methods, experienced community development workers will introduce attendees to basic tools that can enable development workers and focus communities to survey local assets and needs- utilizing feedback, participants will practice prioritizing interventions.
-The fundamentals of project management cycles (implementation, monitoring, and reporting) will be discussed alongside the topics of finances and fundraising.
+Using proven participatory methods, experienced community development workers will introduce attendees to hands-on tools that can better enable change agents and partner communities to survey local assets and needs.
+Utilizing feedback, participants will practice prioritizing issues as well as strategic responses in order to develop action plans.
+Course participants will walk through the fundamentals of project management cycles: planning, implementation, monitoring, finances, and reporting.
+Additionally, participants will explore methodologies of agricultural information exchange.

 October 03, 2017 08:00 - October 06, 2017 15:00

 Our conference theme "Improving Lives" expresses our desire to partner with you as we train, equip, and grow our network to impact the lives and livelihoods of farmers and their families across Asia.
 Speakers will share practical solutions to agricultural challenges, personal experiences, and strategies for improving the lives of millions who daily face the threat of starvation.
 The event offers an open exchange of information, connecting the people and ideas that can make a real and sustainable difference.

 November 14, 2017 07:00 - November 16, 2017 21:00